-Question: Last Saturday I was riding over the Colorado National Monument near Grand Junction and seriously lost energy on the return trip.
+Question: Last Saturday I was on a long ride and seriously lost energy on the return trip.
 I knew I was bonking, but instead of taking a gel or energy bar I decided to gut it out.
 I figured that because all of my available sugar had been consumed and my body was running out of fuel, maybe I would start burning fat for energy and lose some weight.
 Is there any truth to this theory? — Dave W.

 In other words, if you don’t have enough glycogen, you won’t be able to go fast enough or far enough to burn significant calories.
 You’ll be going so slowly that you won’t get many fitness benefits.
 You’ll feel lousy, too, and a hard bonk can drain you for several days.
 It’s far better to keep your muscles well stocked with glycogen so you can ride strongly.